Will-Andrade/restful-api/README.md

 # restful-api
-A RESTful API create with pure JavaScript code in Node.js.
+A RESTful API created with pure JavaScript code in Node.js.